the-turing-way/the-turing-way/book/content/outreach/07/BecomingAScienceChampion.md

 frequently ask yourself why your hypothesis might be wrong, or why alternative hypotheses might be right, finally always try to process new information in a conscious and unemotional manner [2].

-## Addressing science denial and disinformation,
+## Addressing science denial and disinformation

 Fake news, alternative facts, although they are new terms in our vocabulary, they are not a new phenomenon but their dissemination has been accelerated by social media.
 As scientists we are drawn to denounce science deniers,